finbourne/lusid-sdk-java/sdk/docs/SequencesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // SequencesApi apiInstance = apiFactory.build(SequencesApi.class);

         SequencesApi apiInstance = ApiFactoryBuilder.build(fileName).build(SequencesApi.class);
         String page = "page_example"; // String | The pagination token to use to continue listing sequences from a previous call to list sequences.
 This  value is returned from the previous call.
         Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 500 if not specified.
         String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
+            // uncomment the below to set overrides at the request level
+            // PagedResourceListOfSequenceDefinition result = apiInstance.listSequences(page, limit, filter).execute(opts);

             PagedResourceListOfSequenceDefinition result = apiInstance.listSequences(page, limit, filter).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {